NYCyberLawyer/PRIVACYMAP/README.md

 ```

 - Follow the instructions to run manually the tests:
+	- Select the option with Configured on.
+	- Choose the browser to run the test and press Start
+	- Select the test to run (check-page.cy.js)

 ### Headless
 - We can run the tests in headless mode: